 By July 2015 Sukki had been inducted into the Burlesque Hall of Fame, for being a “Mover, Shaker & Innovator” in the world of burlesque.
 Her lavish, quirky and elaborate performances and costumes brought a modern twist to the theatrical Italian Art whilst combining elements of her Indian Singaporean heritage.

-In 2016 Sukki was nominated and shortlisted for the United Nations Women’s He For She Awards, leading to further international recognition by the BBC, and a string of engagements for high profile clients and brands including London Fashion Week, DFS and Samsung.
+In 2016 Sukki was nominated and shortlisted for the United Nations Women’s HeForShe Awards, leading to further recognition, and a string of engagements for high profile clients and brands including the official Singapore Formula 1 Grand Prix afterparties, London Fashion Week, DFS and Samsung.

 By 2017 she had cemented her position as a leading figure in burlesque, and her focus grew towards humanitarian efforts, notably in her role as a Global Ambassador for The Sharan Project, a charity providing support for vulnerable women.
 She became known for passionately blending both her international shows and activism in a way which elevated burlesque into more than simply a performance art, but a symbol of freedom of expression and vehicle for women’s rights.

 Her international reach and contribution to the arts was further commemorated that year after being supported by legendary music producer David Foster who described her as “so deserving” and “going all the way,” and at the end of 2017 Sukki accepted the Generation T Award for being one of the top 50 most influential people changing and shaping society in Singapore.

 In 2018 she joined the Women of the Future Awards alumni to champion the next generation of young women making their mark in the business, professional, arts, media, and science and technology sectors.
 Later that year she went on to perform the first burlesque show in a Government building in Singapore at the National Museum of Singapore and her nod from Foster saw her become known as “Singapore’s First Burlesque Artist in Hollywood.”